viswakimi/project/README.md

-The "Redbus Data Scraping and Filtering with Streamlit Application" project is designed to streamline bus travel data collection, filtering, and visualization using a combination of powerful Python libraries and tools.
-This system automates the extraction of detailed information from Redbus (such as bus schedules, pricing, routes, and seat availability), processes it for analysis, through a Streamlit application.
+The Redbus Data Scraping with Selenium & Dynamic Filtering using Streamlit project offers an innovative approach to automating data extraction, analysis, and visualization from the Redbus platform.
+By integrating Selenium, mysql, and Streamlit, this project enables users to explore bus travel data, including schedules, routes, prices, and seat availability, in an interactive and user-friendly environment.